 - Who was bitten?
 What is their phone number?

 You Have My Pet.
 How Do I Get Her Back?

-If you know for certain that your pet is at the Louisiana SPCA - Plaquemines Campus, call 504-392-1601 to ask on how to get your pet back.
+If you know for certain that your pet is at the Louisiana SPCA - Plaquemines Campus, call 504-934-6931 to ask how to get your pet back.
 There are several factors that have to be considered.
-This would include any fines and fees for daily care and feeding and up to date vaccination records.
+This would include any fines and fees for daily care and feeding and up-to-date vaccination records.

 Animal Abuse & Neglect